pogonomyrmex661/pogonomyrmex661.github.io/_posts/2022-03-14-Odin Waiting for Hugin and Munin.md

 categories: [art]
 tags: [art, bird, raven, mythology]
 image: images/10440DF1-1F57-4F49-BD15-31804C26B39A-1024x766.jpeg
+description: What was it like for Odin to wait for his ravens to return?
+What if you send your thoughts and memories into the world, and they don't come back?
+---

-description: In Norse mythology, Odin had two ravens - Hugin ("Thought") and Munin ("Mind", "Memory",  depending on the translation).
+In Norse mythology, Odin had two ravens - Hugin ("Thought") and Munin ("Mind", "Memory",  depending on the translation).
 Every day before breakfast, Odin would set his Ravens to fly across the World, to return and bring him all of the news.
----

 > Hugin and Munin fly each day
 > over the spacious earth.